Type above and press Enter to search. Press Esc to cancel.

 From using colors for their psychological triggers to using lighting, balance, symmetry and contrast, merchandisers need to control where and what a customer looks at in-store.

-This spring-themed Primark display does a great job at combining various visual elements—i.e., color, shape, texture, height, etc—to create a cohesive display.
-The retailer uses different pedestals to vary the height of the mannequins, but it maintains balance by evenly spacing the mannequins and ensuring a consistent visual flow.
+This spring-themed Primark display does a great job at combining various visual elements—color, shape, texture, height, etc.—to create a cohesive display.
+The retailer uses different pedestals to vary the height of the mannequins, but it maintains balance by evenly spacing the mannequins for a consistent visual flow.

-As for the colors, Primark incorporates a great combination of soft hues of blue, pink, and neutrals.
+As for the colors, Primark incorporates a great combination of soft hues of blues, pinks, and neutrals

 (Source)